balunist/mbp_docs2/source/installation/subscription.rst

 - An Arrange Type, Arrange with True Shapes, that uses Fusion's arrange to create a map
 - Rearrange Boards, a post-mapping task that uses Fusion's arrange to rearrange a mapped board

-Fusion's arrange accounts for the true shapes of components providing full rotation and part-in-part for the best possible material utilization.
+Fusion's arrange will account for the true shapes of components providing full rotation and part-in-part for the best possible material utilization.
 See :ref:`arrange_type-label` for details.